 MPS providers must have a complaints handling process and assist clients who wish to make a complaint.

 Complaints should be made directly to the MPS in the first instance.
-They will investigate in line with their complaints handling policy.
-However, a person can also contact the state or territory government health complaints agency or the Commonwealth Ombudsman.
+The MPS will investigate in line with its complaints handling policy.

 State and territory health complaints agencies: